Meet The 85-Year-Old Drag Queen Who Stars In Miley Cyrus' New Video

 Interestingly, Haake told HuffPost he didn’t begin wearing drag until he was in his 50s and working as an emcee at a Beverly Hills nightclub.
 The new gig brought him out of a brief retirement.

 Though Haake’s last film role was 1994′s “Clifford,” he’s stayed active on the nightclub scene in Palm Springs, California.
-He and fellow cabaret performer Shirley Claire, 89, recently applied to be on Steve Harvey’s “Little Big Shots: Forever Young,” on NBC, but were cut from the show.
+He recently applied to be on Steve Harvey’s “Little Big Shots: Forever Young,” on NBC, but was cut from the show.

-It turned out to be a stroke of fate, as both Haake and Claire were tapped by Cyrus’ team to appear in the “Younger Now” music video, which debuted Aug.
-18, and share the stage with her at the VMAs.
+It turned out to be a stroke of fate as Haake was tapped by Cyrus’ team to appear in the “Younger Now” music video, which debuted Aug.
+18, after “Little Big Shots” producers forwarded his info to them.

 Working with Cyrus, Haake said, was an “excellent” experience.

-Note: Correction: An earlier version of this story stated that Shirley Claire was chosen for Cyrus’ “Younger Now” video after applying for “Little Big Shots: Forever Young” at the same time as Haake.
-She did not apply for that show, and, instead, secured her role in the video ― and the subsequent VMA live performance of it ― via one of the video’s producers.
-This story has been updated accordingly.